 The best times are always when we get a chance to dine together.
 Food not only brings people together, but it is also a way to have the best fun ever.
 We enjoy cooking food that reminds us of our childhood.
 We talk about food, share childhood stories, laugh, and cry together.
 Those are indeed great times to remember and share with our kids.

 So to go back to the recipe, I am posting my Pimentade de Lambi avec Melon or Pimentade Conch with Watermelon to tease my friend Frero who since January 2014 has placed his food order.
 One of his requests includes Conch Creole.
 I thought it would be fair enough to tease him just a little bit with my Pimentade de Lambi avec Melon or Pimentade Conch with Watermelon.
 Sorry Charles!
 Your order has been placed, no changes allowed.

-Pimentade de Lambi avec Melon or Pimentade Conch with Watermelon is similar to a conch salad with watermelon added.
+Pimentade de Lambi avec Melon or Pimentade Conch with Watermelon is literally a conch salad with watermelon added.
 This recipe would have been perfect if I lived close to the ocean, or if I was able to buy freshly caught conch.

 A pressure cooker is always needed to cook conch.
 Usually, 45 minutes to 60 minutes is the average cooking time.
-Once the meat is tender, any dishes can be created in a jiffy.
-This recipe made the same way Conch Creole or Conch en sauce is created except that the sauce is not included.
+Once the meat is tender, any dishes can be created quickly.

 The conch meat is marinated with sour orange juice, hot peppers (habanero or scotch bonnet pepper), shallots, salt, pepper, parsley, and watermelon added just before serving.
 This recipe will taste better if prepared a day ahead and then mix with watermelon.
 The Conch will have sufficient time to absorb the flavors of the spices and taste delicious.